ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/office-365.md

 `Microsoft 365 compliance > Information protection > Labels`

 The following tables describe the sensitivity label configuration settings for all implementation types.
-Only create and publish labels that are required for the agency.
+Only create and publish labels that are required for the organisation.

 The sensitivity labels in this ABAC can be deployed through M365DSC automation.
 The process can be found within the [automation](../../blueprint/automation) guide.